-The provision for unearned premiums represents that portion of premiums received or receivable that relates to risks that have not yet expired at the reporting date.
-The provision is recognized when contracts are entered into and premiums are charged, and is brought to account as premium income over the term of the contract in accordance with the pattern of insurance service provided under the contract.
-At each reporting date, the Company reviews its unexpired risk and a liability adequacy test is performed to determine whether there is any overall excess of expected claims and deferred acquisition costs over unearned premiums.
-This calculation uses current estimates of future contractual cash flows after taking account of the investment return expected to arise on assets relating to the relevant non-life insurance technical provisions.
-If these estimates show that the carrying amount of the unearned premiums (less related deferred acquisition costs) is inadequate, the deficiency is recognized in the profit or loss by setting up a provision for premium deficiency.
+The provision for unearnedpremiumsrepresentshat portion of premiumsreceivedor receivablethat relatesto risks that have not yet expired at the reporting date.
+The provision is recognizedwhen contracts are enteredinto and premiumsare charged, and is brought to account as premium income over the term of the contract in accordance with the pattern of insurance service provided under the contract.
+At each reporting date, the Company reviews its unexpired risk and a liability adequactes is performed to determine whether there is any overall excess of expected laims and deferred acquisition costs over unearnedpremiums.
+This calculation uses current estimates of future contract ualcash flows after taking account of the investment return expected or arise on assets relating to the relevant non-life insurance technical provisions.
+If these estimates show that the carrying amount of the unearnedpremium (less related deferred acquisition costs) is inadequate, the deficiency is recognized in the profit or loss by setting up a provision for premium deficiency.